realworldaihub/tokengen2/README.md

 ### Adding New Networks

-1. Add network configuration to `hardhat.config.js`
+1. Add EVM network configuration to `hardhat.config.js` or Solana network to `src/config/solanaNetworks.ts`
 2. Add RPC URL to `.env` file
-3. Add network to `src/data/networks.ts`
+3. Add network to `src/data/networks.ts` or `src/config/solanaNetworks.ts`
 4. Add API key for verification (if needed)

 ### Adding New Contract Types